 Once the deodorant is firm to the touch it is ready to use.

-As long as the deodorant does not come into contact with water it should stay good for at least 4 months or longer.
+As long as the deodorant is stored properly and does not come into contact with water it should stay good for at least 6 months or longer.

 - Melt 4 tablespoons of shea butter, 4 tablespoons of beeswax pellets, & 1 tablespoon of coconut oil in a double boiler on the stove.
 Or microwave using 30-second intervals in a microwave-safe bowl

 - Once everything is completely melted blend well